CarlTBarnes/StringTheory-Tools/README.md

  be able to see the values of the variables.

 ScratchTheory has StringTheory included, defined and ready to use.
 It also has BingBangTheory to see StringTheory Values or Lines.
- It has a DB() procedure to OutputDebugString.
+ It has a DB('Debug Text') procedure to OutputDebugString.
 It has a Window with a Text Control.
 You can have your code written and tested in a few minutes.

-An example included in the Scratch program is the below routine run by button 4 that Serializes a Queue loaded by Directory() then splits that by 13,10 into lines.
+An example included in the Scratch program is the below routine that Serializes a Queue loaded by Directory() then splits that by 13,10 into lines.
- The BigBangTheory class is used to view the resulting string or lines inside the StringTheory object:
+ The BigBangTheory class is used to view the resulting String or Lines inside the StringTheory object:

 ```Clarion
 Test4Rtn ROUTINE